krasserm/krasserm.github.io/stories.md

 and behavioral patterns in chemical compounds.
 The developed algorithms and solutions were used in the company's drug discovery pipeline for many years in production.
 In more recent projects, streaming data analytics played an important role for extracting knowledge from application events.
-In September 2017 I finally decided to take a sabbatical year to go deeper into machine learning theory and practice.
+In September 2017 I finally decided to take a sabbatical year to go deeper into machine learning, statistics and mathematics.
 I'm especially interested in Bayesian methods for machine learning, deep learning and reinforcement learning.

-I share related work on my [personal blog](/) and my [Github profile](https://github.com/krasserm) and maintain a list of [attended courses](/resume#certificates) in my resume.
+I share work in this context on my [blog](/) and on my [Github profile](https://github.com/krasserm) (e.g. in the [bayesian-machine-learning](https://github.com/krasserm/bayesian-machine-learning) repository, among others).
+I also maintain a list of attended online courses and [earned certificates](/resume#certificates).